rhrrocha/fuse-sb-rhdg-quickstart/README.md

 The purpose of this project is demonstrate the integration between Jboss Fuse 7 Spring Boot and Red Hat Datagrid.

 ## Requirements
 Before of run this project, ensure that an instance of RHDG is running with a cache configured.
+The default cache expected is **cache1** and can be changed in the file applicarion.properties.
+See the property **custom.rhdg.cache.name**.

 ## Implementations
 ### 1 - PUT a key